Ysurac/FlightAirMap/README.md

 Check https://github.com/Ysurac/FlightAirMap/wiki/Installation for detailed installation instruction.

 ### Web install/Update ###
-(This is the recommanded way to install)

 git pull https://github.com/Ysurac/FlightAirMap or get latest release https://github.com/Ysurac/FlightAirMap/releases

 Use install/index.php

 (You can always keep scripts/settings.php when you update)

-### Console install ###
-* Create a mysql database.
-* Populate the database with db/*.sql
-* supply require/settings.php with your database credentials.
-* run install/populate_all.php or install/populate_ivao.php if you use IVAO as datasource

 ## Data Sources